keyboard-ergonomics/keymacs/README.md

 ### Heatmaps

-There are from [patorjk.com/keyboard-layout-analyzer](http://patorjk.com/keyboard-layout-analyzer/) for the configuration [keyboard-analyzer-config.json](keyboard-analyzer-config.json):
+There are results from [patorjk.com/keyboard-layout-analyzer](http://patorjk.com/keyboard-layout-analyzer/) for the configuration [keyboard-analyzer-config.json](keyboard-analyzer-config.json):

 ![Keymacs heatmap for commonly used words](keymacs-heatmap-for-commonly-used-words.png)